New Faces of Engineering Overview

 - Helping engineering students understand that they are part of a global community of engineering professionals.

 Each year a new class of New Faces are selected.
-This class is featured on the DiscoverE web site and in a national print outlet during Engineers Week (February 22-28, 2015) with a photo and a brief statement of each engineer’s accomplishments.
+This class of honorees is featured in national media outlets and on the DiscoverE web site with a photo and a brief statement of each engineer’s accomplishments.
 New Faces are also recognized by their nominating professional societies in a variety of ways, such as articles in the organization’s member magazine and at national and local events.
 New Faces are also designated as “Engineering Ambassadors” and may be asked to participate in a variety of outreach or community-building events.

 Nomination Process and Requirements

-Nomination forms are submitted online.
+Nomination forms are submitted online by October 17, 2014.
 Click here to download the New Faces Nomination Guide.
 This guide is designed to assist you in completing your online nomination form and includes all of the nomination form questions.

 You must be a member of a participating professional society.
 See list below.